 With Real Good Fish, we make it easy to receive these invaluable health benefits while directly supporting healthier oceans and American fishermen.
 Everyone wins!

 Here are some of the top health reasons to consume more seafood and tips to incorporate it into your life.

 You'll Live Longer

 Several extensive scientific studies have shown that people who eat fish regularly (1-4 servings/week) have a lower risk of heart attacks, strokes, and complications from heart disease.
 Omega-3 fatty acids tend to get all the attention for this, but the beneficial effects are more likely due to the synergy of a wide range of vitamins and nutrients that are abundant in fish.

 You'll Get the Most Nutritional Bang for Your Buck

 Seafood provides more Vitamin B12 and Vitamin D than any other food, and both are critical for ongoing health and mobility.
 Looking to increase or optimize your high-quality protein intake?
-Seafood boasts the most protein per calorie (interestingly—spinach is up there too!)
+Seafood boasts the most protein per calorie (fun fact—spinach is up there too!)